-Figure 5.3.10: The sum $S{\mathbf{H}'b}$ that appears in the expression of the dispersion of $\mathbf{H}'b$ , that is, the dispersion of $\mathbf{H}b$ calculated according to the usual definition of the expectation values, divided by $N^d$ , in the case d = 5.
+Figure 5.3.10: The sum $S{\mathbf{H}'b}$ that appears in the expression of the dispersion of \mathbf{H}'b , that is, the dispersion of \mathbf{H}b calculated according to the usual definition of the expectation values, divided by N^d , in the case d = 5.

-Note that this argument for the evaluation of the sums is not completely rigorous, because it is clear that there are always some terms of the sums for which $k_0$ is of the order of $N_T$ and for which we cannot approximate the sine function by its argument.
+Note that this argument for the evaluation of the sums is not completely rigorous, because it is clear that there are always some terms of the sums for which k_0 is of the order of N_T and for which we cannot approximate the sine function by its argument.
 If one examines the behavior of these terms one realizes that we may have over-evaluated the sums.
 However, with basis on the fact that these terms were not enough to avoid the divergent behavior of the sums as $N_L^{d-1}N_T$ even in the case of the symmetrical limit, in which they are relatively more important, we may expect that they do not change the divergent behavior of the sums in our limit here.
-At most, we may expect a change in the multiplicative constant, to the effect that the same type of behavior that we saw before in the case of the fully asymmetrical limits.
-In this case, since both $N_T$ and $N_L$ increase in the limit, all the sine functions that appear in the terms of the sums can be approximated by their arguments.
-For example, in the case of $S{\mathbf{H}'{L}}$ , which we examined before, we now have
+At most, we may expect a change in the multiplicative constant, to the effect that the sums behave as with, in each dimension, some positive constant C(d), smaller than and of the order of 1.
+However, in order to check these facts beyond any doubt, it is necessary to evaluate numerically these sums in this type of asymmetrical limit (problem 5.3.15).